-Wicked has extended its run in London’s West End until November 2021.
+Wicked has announced it will reopen in London’s West End in September 2021.

 The magical tale reveals the ‘true untold story’ behind the Wizard Of Oz and just what happened before Dorothy dropped in.
 Featuring some of musical theatre’s most iconic songs, such as Defying Gravity, Wicked will send your spirits soaring to heights you’ll never forget.

-Currently the ninth longest running show in West End history, Wicked is playing at the Apollo Victoria Theatre and is now booking through to 27 November 2021.
+Currently the ninth longest running show in West End history, Wicked is playing at the Apollo Victoria Theatre and will be booking through to 2022.